mrayyan2001/git-tutoiral/_Git & GitHub Full Course.md

 The staging area lets you select which changes to include in the next commit.

-`git add <file>` -> add a specific file to the staging area `git add .` -> add all files except those listed in `.gitignore` to the staging area (It's not recommended to use this command, because it adds all files, including those that you don't want to commit)
+- `git add <file>` -> add a specific file to the staging area
+- `git add .` -> add all files except those listed in `.gitignore` to the staging area (It's not recommended to use this command, because it adds all files, including those that you don't want to commit)
+- `git rm --cached <file>` -> Untrack a file
+- `git reset <file>` or `git restore --staged <file>` -> remove a file from the staging area

+## Git Ignore

+The `.gitignore` file is used to specify files and directories that should be ignored by Git.
+It allows you to exclude files like log files, build artifacts, and temporary files from version control.

+- Create a `.gitignore` file in the root directory of the repository.
+- Add the files and directories you want to ignore to the `.gitignore` file.

 ## Git Commit